New F-150 a fresh driver for shares: Ford’s Jim Farley

 |+1.34%

-In an interview with Fox New Automotive Editor, Ford’s Chief Operating Officer, Jim Farley, said the enhanced truck and some of the automaker’s other new initiatives are not reflected in the true value of the company’s $25 billion market cap.
+Ford Chief Operating Officer Jim Farley told FOX Business the enhanced truck and some of the automaker’s other new initiatives are not reflected in the true value of the company’s $25 billion market cap.

 THE NEW FORD F-150: A LOOK AT THE 2021 TRUCK